Q:

 A:

-Isopropyl alcohol (Ethanol, the chemical formula is C≡H≡OH) is a common organic compound, the chemical name is dimethyl ethanol.
-It has a wide range of applications in industry, laboratories and daily life.
-Sometimes isopropanol may be confused with other similar substances, such as ethanol (ethanol), isobutanol (iso-butanol), etc. Therefore, the accurate method of distinguishing isopropanol is particularly important.
-This article will introduce you in detail how to identify several methods of isopropyl alcohol, and remind you of the precautions in the application or storage.
+Isopropyl alcohol (Ethanol, the molecular formula is C≡H≡OH) is a common organic compound, the chemical name is dimethyl ethanol.
+It has a wide range of applications in sector, laboratories and daily life.
+Sometimes isopropanol might be confused with other similar substances, such as ethanol (ethanol), isobutanol (iso-butanol), etc. Therefore, the accurate method of distinguishing isopropanol is particularly crucial.
+This article will introduce you in detail how to identify several methods of isopropyl alcohol, and remind you of the precautions in the consumption or storage.
+In my experience,

-Before distinguishing between isopropanol, it is necessary to understand its basic properties.
-Isopropanol is a colorless liquid with a peculiar odor and a density of about 0 0.785g/cm³ for safety management.
-It is easily soluble in water, but its solubility is about 10%.
-In chemical reactions, isopropyl alcohol is a common reducing agent, but under certain conditions it may trigger dangerous reactions.
+Before distinguishing between isopropanol, it's necessary to understand its basic characteristics.
+Isopropanol is a clear fluid with a peculiar odor and a density of about 0.
+And Based on my observations, Moreover 785g/cm³ to security regulation.
+And it's easily dissolves in aquatic environments, however its solubility is about 10%.
+For example In chemical interactions, isopropyl alcohol is a common reducing agent, however under certain conditions it might trigger dangerous reactions.

 2. Identification of Isopropanol